 The fundamental types of data that can be displayed in a map are features and imagery.
 Different types of layers have different capabilities.
-For example, publishing data in a CSV file creates a feature layer.
-Feature layers give you the ability to query and edit features in client applications and manage access to the actual data.
+For example, publishing data in a comma-separated values (CSV) file creates a feature layer.
+Using feature layers, you can query and edit features in client applications and manage access to the data.

-The data used in layers comes from a variety of sources, including Portal for ArcGIS hosted services, ArcGIS Server services, CSV files, KML files, feature collections, and OGC services.
+The data used in layers comes from a variety of sources, including hosted services, ArcGIS Server services, CSV files, KML files, feature collections, and OGC services.

-The process of publishing your data to Portal for ArcGIS accomplishes the following:
+If you have privileges to publish hosted layers, you can publish data to ArcGIS Enterprise.
+The process of publishing data to ArcGIS Enterprise accomplishes the following:

-- Creates a service on your portal's hosting server
+- It creates a service on the portal's hosting server.

-- Stores service data in databases or files associated with the hosting server
+- It stores service data in databases or files associated with the hosting server.

-- Creates a layer item in the portal that represents the data
+- It creates a layer item in the portal that represents the data.

 Types of web layers